soniasingla/shardeum-docs/docs/faqs/shardeum-sphinx.md

 ## How can I promote the project I am building on Shardeum to its community and other developers?

 We encourage you to fill up and submit this simple [form](https://forms.gle/BFLXtLn9Urq9KH998) which will be transposed into a spreadsheet in raw form for easy consumption by the Shardeum community and other devs building on the network.
-This spreadsheet is stored on the project’s google drive which is open to public.
+This spreadsheet is stored on the project’s google drive which is open to the public.

 ## RPC is slow.
 Is there any ongoing issue?